Whatsapp

 • Experienced bilingual Tour Guide (a group of up to 8 participants has 1 Tour Guide, groups over 8 participants receives 2 Tour Guides);

-• A professional Trekking Cook;
+• A professional trekking cook;

-• Super porters to carry food, camping, and cooking equipment, and 5 kg of each passenger's stuff;
+• Super porters to carry food, camping, and cooking equipment, and 7 kg of each passenger's stuff;

 • Camping equipment: Eureka Mountain Personal double tents (4-person tent which allows for greater comfort, and also storage of backpacks);

-• Inflatable mattress (Term-a-Rest Mattress);
+• Inflatable mattress (Term-a-Rest Mattress) with a cover;

 • Water every day (excluding the first 4 hours of the trek when you need to bring your own);